 Sally Leiderman is CAPD’s President and one of its founders.
 She is an experienced evaluator of complex, multi-year, multi-site and multi-sector community change efforts, social justice initiatives and community/foundation partnerships, as well as stand-alone and embedded leadership development efforts.
 Ms. Leiderman also writes about and trains on white privilege and racial equity at structural, institutional and system levels, and within the practice of evaluation and outcomes used to measure progress towards justice and equity goals.
 She is a co-creator of www.racialequitytools.org and the Transforming White Privilege, A 21st Century Leadership Capacity curriculum.
 She co-developed Flipping the Script: White Privilege and Community Building, and wrote its chapters on community building, interventions and evaluation.
 She is also the author of a chapter describing potential markers of progress towards reduced structural racism and its consequences (How Do We Know It When We See It) in PRE’s Critical Issues Forum, Volume 3 and is a co-author of A Community Builder’s Toolkit, published in seven languages.
-Ms. Leiderman has also published a chapter in the Handbook of Leadership Development Evaluation, and co-created a compendium of best or promising practices for diversity and inclusion in academia and philanthropy, looking at outreach, recruitment, inclusion and retention with attention to the level of evidence supporting each recommended practice.
+Ms. Leiderman has also published a chapter in the Handbook of Leadership Development Evaluation, co-created a compendium of best or promising practices for diversity and inclusion in academia and philanthropy, looking at outreach, recruitment, inclusion and retention with attention to the level of evidence supporting each recommended practice.
+She is also a peer reviewer for The Foundation Review.

 Ms. Leiderman is currently directing an evaluation of the Thriving Rural Communities Initiative and a separate evaluation of the Thriving Hispanic/Latino Communities Initiatives, both funded by the Duke Endowment and operated as a partnership among The Duke Endowment, the Duke Divinity School and the Western North Carolina and North Carolina Conferences of the United Methodist Church.
 She has designed and implemented many other large-scale, cross-site, multi-year and mixed methodology evaluations, particularly in the areas of improving children’s outcomes, social justice and community change (Project Change, Communities Creating Racial Equity, Communities for All Ages, Co-creating Effective and Inclusive Organizations and others), as well as evaluations of several identity and value-based leadership efforts (Berrie Fellows, Community Leadership Program, Healing the Heart of Diversity and Americans for Indian Opportunity Ambassadors Program and others).
 You can download Sally’s complete resume here.